Chapter 5 — Outdoor Kitchen Guide

 Maximizing Your View

-Your outdoor kitchen design should be a focal point in your home that you want to show off.
-When you step outside into your private little oasis, the view should take your breath away or have you sighing with relief.
+Your outdoor kitchen design should be a hot spot in your home that you want to show off.
+When you step outside into your little private oasis, the view should take your breath away or have you sigh with relief.
 Don’t let poor design choices get in the way of enjoying that view.
-Check out a few designs that have wonderful views without sacrificing any privacy:
+Check out a few designs that have beautiful views without sacrificing any privacy:

 When you’re coming up with your outdoor kitchen ideas, you need to determine how you will most often use the space.
-If you’re going to be entertaining often, having a bar can serve as a great (and functional) addition to the living space.
+Having a bar can serve as a great (and functional) addition to the living space if you’re often entertaining.
 We love some of these designs and hope they inspire you as well:

 No kitchen is complete without a place to enjoy all of the delicious food you just cooked.
-Your outdoor dining space is likely going to be close to your outdoor cooking space, but it still needs to function in outdoor weather.
-Make sure you pick out furniture that can withstand the elements, but still complements your aesthetic:
+Your outdoor dining space will likely be close to your outdoor cooking space, but it still needs to function in outdoor weather.
+Make sure you pick out furniture that can withstand the elements but still complements your aesthetic:

 Choosing a Theme

-Now that you have a few photos for inspiration, hopefully you’re on your way to narrowing down your outdoor kitchen ideas into a cohesive look.
-In order to achieve consistency in your outdoor kitchen design, it’s important that you decide on a theme or style that you are really drawn to.
+Now that you have a few photos for inspiration, hopefully, you’re on your way to narrowing down your outdoor kitchen ideas into a cohesive look.
+To achieve consistency in your outdoor kitchen design, you must decide on a theme or style that you are really drawn to.
 If you’re not sure what that is, we’re here to help!
 Here are a few popular décor themes that we think look best in an outdoor living space.

 Rustic is a very broad term in the design world and can mean anything from a log cabin to something a little more refined, like a charming farmhouse.
-Typically in rustic designs, you’ll see a lot of natural elements like wood or stone, but LanChester Grill does not recommend wooden cabinets.
-These elements are likely a little rough around the edges, but when done right, can be extremely lovely like the example below.
+Typically in rustic designs, you’ll see a lot of natural elements like wood or stone, but LanChester Grill does not recommend wooden cabinets for safety reasons.

+It’s all about striking a balance between the function of your kitchen and the aesthetics.
 If you love clean lines and bold color choices, modern design may be right for you.
-Free of clutter and typically using neutral colors with a bold accent choice, incorporating a modern look into your outdoor kitchen can make a statement.
-It’s all about striking a balance between the function of your kitchen and the aesthetics.
+Free of clutter and typically using neutral colors with a bold accent, incorporating a contemporary look into your outdoor kitchen can make a statement.

 We love the red in this outdoor kitchen design since it adds a bit of flair.
-It’s trendy, has an open concept, and functions as a great space for entertaining without sacrificing that modern aesthetic.
+It’s trendy, has an open concept, and functions as an excellent space for entertaining without sacrificing that modern aesthetic.

-Italian design can lean into two different directions—modern and traditional—but both tend to be very grand and opulent looking.
+Italian design can lean into two different directions—modern and traditional—but both tend to look very grand and opulent.
 Opposite of the minimalism of typical modern designs, traditional Italian décor tends to be very ornate.
-Think terra cotta, granite, and stone for a traditional Italian style, with very open spaces to let in the most light and “airiness.”
+Think terra cotta, granite, and stone for a classic Italian style, with open-air spaces to let in the most light and “airiness.”

-Slightly rustic, but still modern and elegant, an Italian outdoor kitchen design can really help to transform your outdoor space.
-Consider adding stone and wood elements for warmth when using this as design inspiration.
+Slightly rustic but still modern and elegant, an Italian outdoor kitchen design can really help to transform your outdoor space.
+Plus, a grill area blends seamlessly with this design.
+Consider adding stone and wood elements for warmth as design inspiration.

 Transforming your backyard into the perfect getaway is one thing, but if you’re looking to turn it into a beach oasis, there are a few design tips to take into consideration.
+It doesn’t have to be all palm trees and ocean-themed décor (unless you want it to be), but we suggest creating that atmosphere with natural and organic elements instead.
 If you really want to emulate that beachy vibe, try using crisp colors—like white—that are very refreshing to the eye and brighten up a space.
-It doesn’t have to be all literal palm trees and ocean themed décor (unless you want it to be), but we suggest creating that atmosphere with natural and organic elements instead.

 Think rattan furniture mixed with bold patterns and bright colors.
 Adding greenery to your space or other pops of color will also help in creating that perfect tropical vibe.

 No matter what you decide to do for your outdoor kitchen design, it’s important to remember that LanChester will be with you every step of the way.
-We want to make the entire process as easy as possible for you while still providing practical solutions and a pressure-free experience.
+Our design team makes the entire process as easy as possible for you while still providing practical solutions and a pressure-free experience.
 Contact us today to get started and learn more, or stop by our showroom for a tour!